 The challenge Countries with a low socio-demographic index (SDI) have weaker resilience against natural disasters than those with higher SDIs.
 As per the latest available data, in 2017, the number of lives lost due to natural disasters was 10 times higher in low-SDI countries than in high-SDI countries.
 The Swiss Agency for Development and Cooperation (SDC) sought to combat this disparity in disaster resilience.
 It launched a program in India in 2015 to develop disaster risk transfer solutions for poor and vulnerable communities.
 The challenge for SDC was to gather lessons from the project, develop a template for other low-SDI countries, and exit the project.
 Our engagement In 2016, MSC undertook a detailed assessment of the theory of change proposed by the project, its operating model, financial outlay, and replicability based on the performance and impact assessment.
 MSC used its existing experience in developing pro-poor and customercentric financial solutions to evaluate the risk transfer solutions developed by the project.
 MSC collated the findings, suggested the changes needed to globalize the template, and charted a successful exit plan for SDC.
-Clients and partners

-- The project enrolled 87,000 poor beneficiaries from vulnerable sections across two Indian states. - The dissemination of market insights on disaster risk transfer solutions across South and Southeast Asia engaged policymakers, market stakeholders, and development agencies.
+Outcomes and impact - The project enrolled 87,000 poor beneficiaries from vulnerable sections across two Indian states. - The dissemination of market insights on disaster risk transfer solutions across South and Southeast Asia engaged policymakers, market stakeholders, and development agencies.
 It led to a 43% growth in the active risk transfer programs available from 2012 to 2018, 80% of which were microinsurance programs.
+Clients and partners Swiss Agency for Development and Cooperation (SDC) and State Secretariat for Economic Affairs (SECO)